 8 buildings with 7 separate accommodations, 13 total bdrms.
 Separate cabins or apartment units.
-Comes w/ Rod Days Kalum and Skeena Rivers.
+Rod Days Kalum and Skeena Rivers also available.
 Stonework & accents & beautiful, & ideal for the clientele.
 Professional kitchen.
 Virtual golf station.
 Recently renovated.

 The sale of Pioneer Lodge represents a fantastic opportunity to not only run your own fishing lodge, but also expand into skiing, hunting and eco-tours.
 This individual British Columbia property complex comprises individual rustic log cabins as well as more up-to-date modern accommodation, all of which complement each other.
-The lodge can comfortably accommodate up to a maximum of 19 people in a total of 16 bedrooms.
+The lodge can comfortably accommodate up to a maximum of 15 people in a total of 15 double beds.

 The guest accommodation has been renovated over the last few years to a very high standard with the recent upgrade of the cabin washrooms in the last 12 months.